 |

 We all know what a problem tomato blight has become in recent years; in fact it seems almost impossible to grow a healthy crop on an allotment without spraying.
 Bordeaux mixture is a copper-based fungicide used by organic growers.
 It is not recommended by Garden Organic because it has to be sprayed regularly as a preventative measure onto healthy plants before the disease has struck, and there are concerns about build-up of copper in the soil when used regularly on the same ground.
 It cannot cure the disease once it has taken hold.
 One of our members has given us the following recipe to use for prevention and cure of blight; Half of the plants in our trial were sprayed on 11th July with Bordeaux and half with the garlic and chilli recipe, and we will continue to spray fortnightly over the season.
-One of the varieties in the trial, Ferline, supposedly has some resistance to blight, and we will be comparing the health of these groups of plants, along with other allotment holder’s plants on the site, over the rest of the season. |
+One of the varieties in the trial, Ferline, supposedly has some resistance to blight, and we will be comparing the health of these groups of plants, along with other allotment holder’s plants on the site, over the rest of the season.
+The plants were sprayed again as above, on 25th July, 8th August, 22nd August and 8th September. |

 |